-When it comes to Google AdWords, you have a limited amount of space (and time) to grab the searcher’s attention.
+When it comes to Google AdWords, you only have a limited amount of space (and time) to grab the searcher’s attention.
 With only 25 characters allowed in the headline, it can be hard to write a compelling advert.
 Yet some businesses crush it daily with their awesome ads.
 But just how do they do it?
 And how can you copy them?
 Luckily we’ve got plenty of Google Ad Examples to show you.

 We’re here to explore the best Google ads examples and what you can learn from them.
 We’ve hand-picked 10 of our favourite Google ad examples from various industries and have broken them down into easy to understand chunks.
 So grab your pen and get ready to make plenty of notes!
 Here are our top 10 Google ad examples.

 Upwork is an online freelancer marketplace that helps match freelancers with clients.
 This PPC ad they’re running is an excellent way to get potential customers looking for freelancers to sign up.

 The ad starts off with a great call to action, hire the BEST, not just anyone.
 It also reinforces it by calling them experts in their field, which adds another level of trust.
 The description underneath goes into more detail about their service and the benefits it offers.
 By convincing buyers they’ll get more work done for less than they’re paying now, this is a great way to get them interested.
 A call to action that strong will at least tickle some user’s interest and make them click.
 This is exactly what the ad is meant to do and why it’s a great example of a Google ad.

 This straight to the point ad is a great example of how ads don’t need to be overly complicated to be successful.